Anxious, angry Cypriots face uncertain future

 “All we can do is wait and hope for the best,” said Yorgos Papapavlou, who has been unable to restock his popular textile shop because he cannot pay suppliers by bank transfer.

 “People are out today to let off steam,” he said.
-Unsold textile rolls, a meter for one euro, were stacked high outside on the cobbled street.
+Unsold textile rolls, a metre for one euro, were stacked high outside on the cobbled street.
 Papapavlou said business was down 90 percent.

 Cyprus has escaped the bouts of angry street violence that frequently erupt in Greece.
 But peaceful protests have become a daily occurrence.
 On Sunday, around 200 bank workers, some of whom face losing their jobs, gathered outside the presidential palace chanting “Troika out of Cyprus!” and “Cyprus not for sale!”